Phoenix Construction Zone Accident Lawyers

 As part of their investigation, your construction zone accident attorney will determine who needs to pay for your injuries and other expenses caused by the crash.
 This may include:

 - Work crews and managers

 - Careless drivers

 Work zone accidents can be pretty complicated.
 And the insurance agents will probably try to blame you for your own injuries or point their fingers at somebody else.
-Don’t sign any statements with insurance agents or accept any offers until you speak with a personal injury attorney.
+Don’t sign any statements with insurance agents or accept any offers until you speak with a Phoenix construction zone accident attorney.

 The Husband & Wife Law Team has won millions of dollars in settlements for our clients.
 We won’t let the insurance companies rip you off.
 Call (602) 457-6222 to schedule a FREE consultation today.
 Remember: You won’t owe us anything unless we win your case.